ammarhakim/gkeyll1/docs/manual/key-value-tree.rst

         std::pair<std::string, int> p = kv.getAndBump();
 	std::cout << p.first << " = " << p.second << std::endl;
       }

+  .. cfunction:: KeyVal duplicate()
+    :noindex:

+    Create a duplicate of the object.
+All data is copied and the object returned by this method is independent of the original object.

 ``Lucee::KeyValTree``: Hierarchical data storage
 ++++++++++++++++++++++++++++++++++++++++++++++++